 The worldwide boom in cross-border transactions in the private equity sector in the last ten years has been enormous.
-Europe has been part of this trend and recorded an annual growth rate of over 36 per cent for international private equity deals between 1995 and 2005.
-Likewise, the number of international transactions as a proportion of total European private equity deals not view existing private equity funds in the target countries as rivals, but rather as potential partners, from whose know-how they can benefit.
+Europe has been part of this trend and recorded an annual growth rate of over 36 percent for international private equity deals between 1995 and 2005.
+Likewise, the number of international transactions as a proportion of total European private equity deals has that European investors do not view existing private equity funds in the target countries as rivals, but rather as potential partners, from whose know-how they can benefit.
 In this case, they would favour countries with a strong private equity sector.